romaind44/gdf_ad_analysis/README.md

 - difference between the starting price and the sold price
 - user traffic and connection informations

-The analysis was carried out in a jupyter notebook and presented in a google slides document (current repository)
+The analysis was carried out in a jupyter notebook